Why is sleep good for our skin?

 How does the skin regeneration process occur?

-During the day, the barrier function of the skin is at its peak.
+During the day, the skin's barrier function is at its peak.
 At night, this shield pauses so that the epidermis can regenerate.
-Blood micro-circulation is activated to increase oxygenation and nutrition of the skin.
-At the same time, the pores open to evacuate impurities and detoxify the skin.
+Blood microcirculation is activated to increase oxygenation and nutrition of the skin.
+At the same time, pores open to evacuate impurities and detoxify the skin.
 It should also be noted that cell renewal is 3 times more intense at night than during the day.

-What are the benefits of recovery sleep for the skin?
+What are the benefits of restorative sleep for the skin?

-Restorative sleep is simply a natural detox to help the skin cleanse and regenerate, then prepare for its protective function the next day.
+Restorative sleep is quite simply a natural detox to help the skin purify and regenerate, then prepare for its protective function the next day.

 Sleep activates blood microcirculation

-Sleep promotes lymphatic drainage to smooth skin texture, illuminate the complexion of the face and fight the effects of fatigue such as dark circles.
+Sleep promotes lymphatic drainage to smooth skin grains, brighten facial complexion and combat the effects of fatigue such as dark circles.

 During sleep, the body rests, as does the "protective barrier" function of the skin.
 The latter can then devote all its energy to producing more elastin and collagen, responsible for the suppleness and elasticity of the skin.